 If you know me from Meal Makeover Moms and our award-winning radio podcast, Cooking with the Moms, you’ll probably notice the difference on Liz’s Healthy Table.
 While there will always be a special place in my heart for mac & cheese, chicken nuggets, and other simple recipe makeovers, I’m kicking things up a notch here on my new blog with more playful, bolder, wackier recipe twists.
 While you’ll still find over 100 recipes from Meal Makeover Moms (I brought them along for those who still love them!), you’ll also find newer, more adventurous versions of tried-and-true favorites like my recipe for Taco-Topped Spaghetti Squash Bowls and my Cauliflower “Steaks” smothered with savory white beans.

-I’m the author of five cookbooks, and my new podcast, Liz’s Healthy Table, has picked up where Cooking with the Moms left off with exciting family-themed food and nutrition episodes like the benefits of omega-3 fats and tips for cooking with kids of all ages.
-Before I became a blogger and podcaster, I spent years reporting on nutrition and health for CNN, and most recently, I created over 50 cooking videos for CNN’s Accent Health TV channel, which runs in 30,000 doctor’s offices nationwide.
+I’m the author of five cookbooks, and my new podcast, Liz’s Healthy Table, has picked up where Cooking with the Moms left off with exciting family-themed food and nutrition episodes including the benefits of omega-3 fats, the Instant Pot craze, and tips for cooking with kids of all ages.
+Before I became a blogger and podcaster, I spent years reporting on nutrition and health for CNN, and after I left the network, I created a series of 50 Meal Makeovers cooking videos for their Accent Health channel.

 I’ve done a lot of live television too, including NBC’s Today show, CNN Headline News, the Food Network, and ABC-Boston, and I love cooking with parents and kids and speaking to fellow health professionals about food blogging, food photography, and tips for creating winning recipes.